-Alonsa received her BFA from the Pontifical Catholic University of Chile in 2009 and moved to New York in 2011.
-She was awarded the Elizabeth Greenshields Grant in 2013 while being at the MFA Program of the New York Academy of Art, and after graduating she was granted the Academy's Fellowship award 2015.
+After living in Ecuador for seven years, Alonsa moved back to Chile to receive her BFA from the Pontifical Catholic University of Chile in 2009.
+In 2011, she moved to New York to complete the MFA Program at the New York Academy of Art.
+She was awarded the Elizabeth Greenshields Grant in 2013 and received the Academy's Fellowship award in 2015.

 Episode 10 – Art as a Celebration: Interview with Alonsa Guevara.